SYNQ-Technologies/public-docs/docs/call-for-help/call-buttons.md

    4. Scroll down to "Call for Help Buttons"
    5. You should see all your buttons listed
       :::note
       When you purchase call buttons from SYNQ we typically import them into your store location before they are shipped to you.
-However, they will have default values for most settings.
+However, they will have default values for most configuration options.
       :::
    6. Edit each button to set appropriate names, prompts, and notification channels
       :::tip
       During initial setup we recommend setting the notification channel of each button to a "Test" channel.
 This makes testing easier and avoids sending unwanted test notifications to other staff.
       :::
    7. See [Add a new Call Button](#add-a-new-call-button) if you need to add buttons.
-3. Install the Button Base
+3. Install the Hub
-   1. The Button Base requires an Ethernet connection to provide both power and network connectivity
+   1. Connect the hub to an Ethernet connection that provides both network connectivity and power.
-   2. Deploy the button base high up in a central location that is free from obstructions (for example, escalators) to maximize coverage.
+   2. Deploy the hub high up in a central location that is free from obstructions (for example, escalators) to maximize coverage.
       :::note
-      Multiple base units may be required in very large locations, or in locations with Wi-Fi interference.
+      Multiple hub units may be required in very large locations, or in locations with Wi-Fi interference.
       :::
 4. Test Buttons
    1. Ensure each button contains batteries
-   2. Bring the button close to the button base
+   2. Bring the button close to the hub
    3. Press the button
    4. Verify in Microsoft Teams that the expected notification appears
    5. Once the button has been verified move the button to the desired location within your store